cmakcay/interaction-mapping/README.md

 3. Test the bridge with a keyboard agent that simultaneously maps the environment by going through the following steps:
 - Set the *csv_path* parameter in envs/config/config.py to the path of *groundtruth_labels_debug.csv* file.
-- Change line 19 of *thor.yaml* file located in src/panoptic_mapping/panoptic_mapping_ros/config/mapper to the path of *groundtruth_labels_debug.csv* file.
+- Change the path in line 19 of *thor.yaml* file located in src/panoptic_mapping/panoptic_mapping_ros/config/mapper to the path of *groundtruth_labels_debug.csv* file.
 - Open the mapper terminal and launch the mapper:
 ```
 roslaunch panoptic_mapping_ros thor_kb_agent.launch